namilkim/up/cv.md

 ---

-## Current Positions
+## Academic Positions
+* Jun 2019 – Present Associate Professor at the School of Management, Harbin Institute of Technology

-* Sep 2016 – Present Senior Researcher at the School of Business and Technology Management, College of Business, KAIST
+* Sep 2016 – May 2019 Senior Researcher at the School of Business and Technology Management, College of Business, KAIST

 ## Education